MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

         df = df.limit(SAMPLE_ROWS)
     ```

-1. Convert the Spark DataFrame to pandas DataFrame for easier visualization and processing:
+1. Convert the Spark DataFrame to a pandas DataFrame for easier visualization and processing:

     ```python
     df_pd = df.toPandas()